pvamshi/jsrun/README.md

 ## What is this

 Check the app at [https://jsrun.dev](https://jsrun.dev).
-The app lets user to run javascript code and preview the `console.log` output.
+The app lets you to run javascript code and preview the `console.log` output.
 It can be used for learning or as a scratchpad.

 ### Features